 HCN: In addition to the cash assistance program are you planning to support participants in other ways?

 PDLR: Absolutely.
 We are primarily a direct services program.
 While we don’t have the capacity to serve everyone in the Nest, we are offering other cultural support such as doula services, a home visiting program, and a financial sovereignty class.
 A lot of guaranteed income programs offer financial literacy training for participants.
 What we’re doing is a little different.
 It’s taught by Native folks and is rooted in healing, recognizing that colonization has caused trauma and money loss.
 The class is rooted in the land and in traditional values.
-It isn’t just about money, its about reclaiming wealth and abundance.
+It isn’t just about money, it’s about reclaiming wealth and abundance.

 HCN: What are the Nest’s future goals?